 Defining a class

-In object oriented programming classes and objects are the main feature.
-A class creates a new data type and objects are instances of a class which follow the definition given inside the class.
+In object oriented programming classes and objects are the main features.
+A class creates a new data type and objects are instances of a class which follows the definition given inside the class.
 Here is a simple form of class definition.

 A class definition started with the keyword 'class' followed by the name of the class and a colon.

 The statements within a class definition may be function definitions, data members or other statements.

 When a class definition is entered, a new namespace is created, and used as the local scope.

 Creating a Class

 Here we create a simple class using class keyword followed by the class name (Student) which follows an indented block of segments (student class, roll no., name).